hsemple/pythongis_tutorials/docs/source/getting_started.rst

 Python Virtual Environments
 -----------------------------

 When working with Python, it is a good idea to work with virtual environments.
 Virtual environments are isolated environments that Python developers can use to install and run packages for a specific project.
-Thus, instead of installing the packages for the entire system, users can install the packages needed for a particukar project.
-This allows each project to have its own dependencies, regardless of what dependencies other projects may be using.
+Thus, instead of installing the packages for the entire system, users can install the packages needed for a particular project.
+This allows each project to have its own dependencies regardless of what dependencies other projects may be using.